Jump to a section:

 For instance, online writers may make time investments, giving up a day or two to create a free literary masterpiece for every editor they hope to write for in the future.
 In addition, much upfront cash is spent whenever paid employees distribute food and drink handouts.

-Digital giveaways, on the other hand, don’t cost anything except a one-time investment.
-For instance, once online marketers have their free giveaway e-book and the other components of their email campaign written, their businesses gain customers daily and profit on autopilot.
+Digital giveaways, on the other hand, require no upfront investment.
+Once online marketers have written their free giveaway e-book and the other components of their email campaign, their businesses gain customers daily and profit on autopilot.

 Do free samples increase sales?